evanpgibi/Face-Recognition/README.md

 - Detects faces using Haar Cascade classifier
 - Performs recognition with Face++ API
 - Works as both a Python script and a Windows EXE
-- Stores known faces in `faces.json`
+- Stores known faces in `Faces.json` locally
 - Configurable securely via `config.json` (created from example file)

 ---